BUHAVE > Business > What is a Merchant ID Number?

 Where can you locate your current merchant ID?

-• In your terminal Sometimes, processors or MSPs may put the ID of your terminal.
+• In your terminal, sometimes processors or MSPs may put the ID of your terminal.
 Look at the sides and bottoms for any indication.

 • By Google Pay – Go to settings, then click on your profile as a public merchant.

-• With PayPal, You need to log into your account, and you will find your account ID beneath “My Business Info.”
+• With PayPal, you need to log into your account, and you will find your account ID beneath “My Business Info.”

 They’ll be able to outfit your company with the proper fee structure and systems that will help you save money and provide your customers with an improved experience.
+For further guidance on securely handling payments, you may also explore the article on secure payment systems.